alexresdev/NETCore5WebAPI/README.md

-## Social network.
+## Learning project "Social network".
 Full-stack app with .NET and React.
 1. Web API in .Net Core with Clean Architecture using the CQRS, Mediator pattern.
 2. Client side application with React.